Kathleen M. Maloney

 Biography

-After practicing law for many years at both civil and criminal trial and appellate levels in Arizona, Professor Maloney worked as a Visiting Professional advising Appellate Judges at the International Criminal Court (ICC) in the Hague.
+Kathleen Maloney has been teaching international law courses at Lewis & Clark Law since 2012.
+Professor Maloney worked as a Visiting Professional advising Appellate Judges at the International Criminal Court (ICC) in the Hague, after practicing law at both civil and criminal trial and appellate levels in Arizona.
 While at the ICC, Professor Maloney worked on multiple cases involving genocide, crimes against humanity, and war crimes.
-She drafted opinions and judgments for Navi Pillay, Chief Judge in the Appeals Division, allowing her to complete numerous appeals and transition to Geneva as the UN High Commissioner for Human Rights.
-Professor Maloney has prepared written and oral appellate arguments on genocide and conspiracy presented at the International Criminal Tribunal for the former Yugoslavia (ICTY).
+She drafted judgments for Navi Pillay, Chief Judge in the Appeals Division, allowing her to complete numerous appeals while transitioning to serve as the UN High Commissioner for Human Rights.
+More recently, Professor Maloney prepared written and oral appellate arguments on genocide and conspiracy presented at the International Criminal Tribunal for the former Yugoslavia (ICTY).

-More recently, Professor Maloney has been an amicus curiae before the ICC.
-Her work on ending impunity for forced marriage in conflict zones and as a crime against humanity has been cited by the ICC Appeals Chamber and published by the Journal of International Criminal Justice (2021) and the International Criminal Law Review (2023, forthcoming).
-Professor Maloney’s fieldwork and extensive research and writing on human rights, international development and disarmament, gender-based discrimination, and structural violence from child abuse and sexual assault to armed conflict and organized crime has been conducted across four continents.
-Her work for UN and Non-Governmental Organizations, academic institutes, and professional groups has been shared through speaking engagements, moderating and presenting at conferences, professional panels, and publication or broadcasts in domestic and global media.
+Professor Maloney’s fieldwork, extensive research and writing on human rights, international development, disarmament, gender-based discrimination, and structural violence—from child abuse and sexual assault to armed conflict and organized crime—has been conducted across four continents.
+Her work for UN and Non-Governmental Organizations, academic institutes, and professional groups has been shared through speaking engagements, moderating and presenting at conferences, professional panels, and publication in domestic and global media.

 Professor Maloney is a founding Board Member of Just Planet, an international human rights nonprofit promoting and defending human rights worldwide.
 She and her colleagues have made submissions to the UN Human Rights Council, treaty bodies, and experts, advancing the rights of indigenous peoples, children, women, and the right to life in the face of climate change and environmental degradation.
 Just Planet shared the 2023 UN Human Rights Prize for Universal Recognition of the Right to a Clean, Healthy, and Sustainable Environment with its partners.